A career as an interpreter is one of the most sought-after careers involving Japanese.

 You can work in one of the hundred Japanese companies spread across the globe.
 Also, you can try job portals and networking sites like LinkedIn.

 You can also choose small, mid, and large corporations, both commercial and industrial.
-Many MNCs with footprints in Japan or firms that deal with Japan.
+Many MNCs have footprints in Japan or are firms that deal with Japan.

-To offer products and services outside, every firm requires someone who can interpret paperwork.
+To offer products and services outside, every firm requires someone to interpret paperwork.

 This business is enormous.
-It has people that handle interpretation as part of its human resources.
-They might outsource their work to a 3rd party agency.
+Its human resources include people who handle interpretation.
+They might outsource their work to a third-party agency.

 (iii) Agencies and Interpretation Businesses